Now You Can Watch NBA Games In Terminal

 Not just a team’s details, we can also check a specific player’s details.
 To display a player’s basic information, use “-i” or “–info” flags.
 Let me show you the basic details of a player named Dennis Schroder.

-As you see in the above screenshot, the basic details details such as height, weight, DOB, experience are displayed of the given player.
+As you see in the above screenshot, the basic details details such as height, weight, DOB, experience of the given player are displayed.
 Good thing is we can also get the details of a player who has the same first name.